 4. Description.
 This is where you can bring the idea to life.
 In addition to detailing what you’d like to see, describing your workflow and positioning the request in that context helps product teams understand why developing this idea would be a beneficial investment of limited development resources.
 Specific and descriptive wording is great.
 Including screenshots is encouraged.
 Gifs or videos are the best!
 Your goal here is to provide the reader with an unambiguous understanding of what is being requested.

 5. Tags.
 While Labels in Idea Exchanges are pre-defined, tags are freeform text that you can use to provide an added layer of searchability and specificity to your idea.
 Let’s say that you have an idea about definition queries in ArcGIS Pro.
 You read the label descriptions and learn that this is a Map Authoring idea.
 A logical tag would be ‘definition query’.

 6. Write in English.
 While Esri staff work around the world and speak many languages, our software development teams communicate and manage issues in English.
-Because Idea Exchanges are part of the GeoNet community and the system is designed to facilitate community voting on user ideas, submitting ideas in English will ensure that you’re reaching the widest possible audience.
+Because Idea Exchanges are a part of Esri Community and the system is designed to facilitate community voting on user ideas, submitting ideas in English will ensure that you’re reaching the widest possible audience.
 Non-English ideas will not be removed but may not gain much traction.

-There are seven statuses that can be applied to ideas across all Idea Exchanges in the GeoNet community.
+There are seven statuses that can be applied to ideas across all Idea Exchanges in Esri Community.
 Below is an overview of these statuses, which are used to communicate with users about where the idea stands.